SGM Degree / Materials Science and Engineering

 After the DUT, I enrolled atthe Ecole Nationale Supérieure des Arts et Industries Textiles (ENSAIT)in Roubaix, where I was able to acquire additional skills and deepen my knowledge of composites.

-Both at engineering school and during my DUT, I had the opportunity to complete internships in various roles (production, quality, or R&D), which helped me better understand what interested me.
+Both in engineering school and during my DUT, I had the opportunity to complete internships in various roles (production, quality, or R&D), which helped me better understand what interested me.

 I was hired following my final-year projectat Safran Engineering Services, in the Composite Innovations department.
 I now work as a design engineer in the aerospace sector with dual expertise in calculations and textiles.
 I continue to draw on the knowledge I gained during my DUT.

 One of the strengths of the SGM DUT program in Nîmes is that it provides a broad range of knowledge over the course of two years, allowing each student to find their specialty.
-Furthermore, it’s a program that enables you to meet professionals and prepares you for the working world.The SGM program offered by the IUT in Nîmes allowed me, through its varied curriculum, to pursue a career as a materials engineer—a field to which the SGM program at the IUT had already introduced me through a wide range of fundamental concepts.Skills in metallurgy and sample preparation and analysis (though I admit I should have paid closer attention to this subject, which is certainly quite challenging but remains the foundational branch of materials science—especially in my current field of work).
+Furthermore, it’s a program that offers opportunities to meet professionals and prepares students for the working world.The SGM program offered by the IUT in Nîmes provided me with a diverse education and prepared me for a career as a materials engineer—a field in which the SGM program at the IUT had already introduced me to a wide range of fundamental concepts.Skills in metallurgy and sample preparation and analysis (though I admit I should have paid closer attention to this subject, which is certainly quite challenging but remains the foundational branch of materials science—especially in my current field of work).

-I also really appreciated the damage analysis module (even more so since starting my apprenticeship, as I’ve retained some of the basic concepts), the one on magnetic properties, and all the modules on composites (lab and tutorial sessions) with the instructors from Materials Engineering.”
+I also really enjoyed the module on failure analysis (even more so since starting my apprenticeship, as I’ve retained some of the basic concepts), the one on magnetic properties, and all the modules on composites (lab and tutorial sessions) with the instructors from Matériaux Ingénierie.”

 Justine – 2009: Assistant Project Manager,RCP Design Global